letsalgo/my/README.md

-# Different types of links that are supported by Github and interviewdose.com
+# Different types of links that are supported by Github
 Here all different types of links that can be used in a markdown file is listed.
-All of this links are supported at interviewdose.com.
-Please refer this as your starting point to write some blog or questions for the site.
+All of this links are also supported at https://interviewdose.com processors.
+Please use these types of link in your content and write some blog or questions for the site.
 Happy writing !
 Sharing is caring :)

 - [Section 1](#section-1)
 - [Section 2](#section-2)